econia-labs/econia-v5/doc/architecture-specification.md

 ### Registry

-1. Recognized markets `SHALL` map from trading pair to market metadata, using an `aptos_std::smart_table::SmartTable` since it is an ordered map that will not be subject to the same attack vectors as maps with a public insertion vector.
+1. Recognized markets `SHALL` map from trading pair to market ID, using an `aptos_std::smart_table::SmartTable` since it is an ordered map that will not be subject to the same attack vectors as maps with a public insertion vector.
+1. Market IDs `SHALL` be 1-indexed.

 ### Market accounts